sebastienrousseau/staticdatagen/examples/content/post.md

 #### Getting Started

-.class=\"fw-bold text-danger\"To get started, select a template that suits your project's needs.
+To get started, select a template that suits your project's needs.
 Customize it with your content, style, and functionality.

 1. **Choose a Template**: Browse through our collection and pick a starting point.
 2. **Customize**: Modify the layout, add your content, and tweak the styles.